Blendoit/UCLA_MAE_154B/README.md

 This program enables the creation of NACA airfoils;\
 the analysis of the airfoil's structural properties;\
-the optimization via genetic algorithm of a population of airfoils, using standard GA algorithms.
+the optimization via genetic algorithm of a population of airfoils;\
+With the final objective of designing a lightweight FAR 23 compliant airfoil.